Mineral Makeup – Fact vs Fiction

 Dirty Little Secret

-Zinc oxide is an inorganic compound derived from the mineral zincite.
+ZINC OXIDE is an inorganic compound derived from the mineral zincite.
 Most cosmetic grade zinc oxide is produced from synthetically grown zincite crystals.
 I admit, zinc oxide does have health benefits, but it’s still not natural.
 It provides minor relief from skin irritation and is used in diaper rash ointments and calamine lotions.
 It is also the key ingredient in physical sunblocks, one of the most famous being Zinka Nosecoat.

 Most mineral makeups combine titanium dioxide (white pigment) and zinc oxide to create UVA/UVB protection (SPF).
-The opacity of the two ingredients, combined with the highly reflective quality of the zinc oxide, create a physical sunblock (not sunscreen, which is chemical), effectively “bouncing” UVA/UVB rays off of the skin.
+The opacity of the two ingredients, combined with the highly reflective quality of the zinc oxide, creates a physical sunblock (not sunscreen, which is chemical), effectively “bouncing” UVA/UVB rays off of the skin.

-Possible Drawback – When applied at moderate to full coverage, the zinc/titanium combo that creates the physical sunblock (SPF) causes many mineral makeups to reflect light back in flash photography (the same way it reflects UVA/UVB rays).
+THIS IS PROBLEMATIC – When applied at moderate to full coverage, the zinc/titanium combo that creates the physical sunblock (SPF) causes many mineral makeups to reflect light back in flash photography (the same way it reflects UVA/UVB rays).
 This “strobing” effect giving skin a white-ish or unflattering grey cast in photographs.

 Mineral makeup is great for sun protection.

 It is totally reckless for mineral makeup companies to lead people into believing they’ll get sufficient UVA/UVB protection from a color cosmetic…ALONE.